Webinar Wednesday Episode 2

 - Limited counter space and difficult for multiple cooks to work together at same time.

 - Lack of storage space as compared to other kitchen arrangements.

-The single wall kitchen makes a perfect Zone 1 but lack storage and counter space for more than one user.
 Add a rolling island or work cart is a good solution.

 - Efficient and functional style of layout with everything in grasp.